pranayaryal/portfolio-site/src/content/logistic-regression-scratch.md

   - Python
 ---

-In this article, I will show you how to write the logistic regression algorithm from scratch.
+In this articles, I will show you how to write the logistic regression algorithm from scratch.

 Let's first create a function that will return the sigmoid value of any number.